tari-project/rfcs/src/RFC-0111_BaseNodeArchitecture.md

 * **NewBlock:** A newly mined block is being propagated over the network.
 If the node has not seen the block before, the node will validate it.
 Its action depends on the validation outcome:
   * _Invalid block_ - drop the block.
-  * _Valid block appending to the longest chain_ - add the block to the local state; propagate the block to peers.
+  * _Valid block appending to the longest chain_ - add the block to the local state and propagate the block to peers.
-  * _Valid block forking off main chain_ - add the block to the local state; propagate the block to peers.
+  * _Valid block forking off main chain_ - add the block to the local state and propagate the block to peers.
   * _Valid block building off unknown block_ - add the orphan block to the local state.

 * **BaseNodeServiceRequest:** A collection of requests for chain data from the node.